kkoouuya0730/learn-page-router/README.md

-This is a repository for learning the Page router for Next.js
+This is my personal repository for learning Next.js page router.

+This is not an official tutorial, etc.

 Updating as needed